MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     used for each section.

 -
-    I voluntary choosed different colorspace across departements and sections to accentuate potential transformations.
+    I voluntary chose different colorspace across departments and sections to accentuate potential transformations.

 -
-    It has been choosed to work with ACES for the color-management.
+    It has been chose to work with ACES for the color-management.

 -
     Let's assume all the users working on this pipeline have access to the